 The cost of running an overdraft has never been higher.

-Research published earlier this year by analyst Moneyfacts.co.uk found that the average charge for going overdrawn per month now stands at £12 compared with just £2 back in 2008.
+Research published in July 2015 by analyst Moneyfacts.co.uk found that the average charge for going overdrawn per month now stands at £12 compared with just £2 back in 2008.

 Money transfer credit cards